The Succulent Plant Page goes to Families of Succulent Plants goes to

 Antimima concinna H.E.K.
 Hartmann 1998 Syn.
 Ruschia concinna L. Bolus 1929

-A dwarf shrubby plant with small purple flowers.
+A dwarf shrubby succulent plant with small purple flowers.

 Native to the Western Cape of South Africa.